Naharul98/Employee-Holiday-Management-System/README.md

-# Staff-Holiday-Booking-System
+# Staff-Holiday-Management-System
-A holiday booking system, built for employees &amp; managers of an organization.
+An employee holiday management system, built for employees &amp; managers of an organization.

 ## Project Structure
 The project consist of 3 different application, located in their respective directories